Noisy Nonnegative Tucker Decomposition with Sparse Factors and Missing Data: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we evaluate the effectiveness the proposed sparse NTD and completion model (SNTDC) using both synthetic data and real image data.
+In this section, we evaluate the effectiveness of the proposed sparse NTD and completion model (SNTDC) using both synthetic data and real image data.
 We compare SNTDC with a matrix based method in \cite{soni2016noisy} (denoted by Matrix) and sparse nonnegative tensor factorization and completion with tensor-tensor product (SNTFTP) \cite{sparse2020zhang}.
 All experiments are performed in MATLAB 2020a on a computer with Intel Xeon W-2133 and 32 GB of RAM.
+In particular, the two comparison methods are introduced in detail below. \begin{itemize} \item A low-rank matrix factorization method with bounded constraints for a general class of noisy matrix completion tasks is proposed in \cite{soni2016noisy}, where the underlying matrix is approximated by the product of two matrices and one matrix is sparse.
+This approach can be reduced to sparse nonnegative matrix factorization and completion with specially bounded constraints on the matrices, where the corresponding model is given by

+Here $p_{{X}_\Omega}({Y}_{\Omega})$ is the same as that in (\ref{obserPo}) for the case of second-order tensors, and $\lambda_1,c_1,b_1>0$ are given constants.
+Then the error bounds for the estimator of the above model is established, which is applied to the special observations including additive Gaussian noise, additive Laplace noise, Poisson-distributed observations, and highly quantized observations. \item The SNTFTP in \cite{sparse2020zhang} is a sparse nonnegative tensor factorization method with partial and noisy observations for third-order tensors based on tensor-tensor product, where one factor tensor is sparse and all entries of the two factor tensors are nonnegative and bounded.
+More specifically, the SNTFTP model is given by

+where $\mathcal{A}\diamond\mathcal{B}$ denotes the tensor-tensor product of the two third-order tensors $\mathcal{A}, \mathcal{B}$ defined in \cite{Kilmer2011Factorization}, and $\lambda_2,c_2,b_2>0$ are given constants.
+Besides, the error bound of the estimator of the SNTFTP model is established under general noise observations.
+And the minimax lower bound is shown to be matched with the established upper bound up to a logarithmic factor of the sizes of the underlying tensor. \end{itemize}

 Algorithm \ref{algorithm2} will be stopped if the maximum number of iterations $300$ is reached or the following condition is satisfied